kitnil/awesome/README.md

 ## Others

+- [ElispCheatSheet](https://github.com/alhassy/ElispCheatSheet) - Quick reference to the core language of Emacs ---Editor MACroS.
+- [awesome-operators](https://github.com/operator-framework/awesome-operators) - A resource tracking a number of Operators out in the wild.
 - [How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.
 - [google-10000-english](https://github.com/first20hours/google-10000-english) - This repo contains a list of the 10,000 most common English words in order of frequency, as determined by n-gram frequency analysis of the Google's Trillion Word Corpus.
 - [Python-programming-exercises](https://github.com/zhiwehu/Python-programming-exercises) - 100+ Python challenging programming exercises